 Maroondah City Council's PRISM project - Digital stories of older Maroondah residents

-Maroondah City Council has launched the PRISM project, a collective spectrum of digital stories of older Maroondah residents.
+Maroondah City Council launched the PRISM project, a collective spectrum of digital stories of older Maroondah residents.
 The series of videos aim to highlight the positive contribution older people bring to our community and to combat ageism by re-shaping the narrative, beliefs and attitudes towards older people.

 By sharing the stories of local community members, the council can build empathy and understanding of the important role they play in our society and in turn combat the stereotypes of ageing.
 The videos also put a face to the many older residents in Maroondah who keep the heart of the community beating through their volunteer efforts.